Independent Living Movement

 The philosophy of independent living holds to principles that contrasts the IL model or paradigm with the traditional rehabilitation paradigm.
 In the IL model, the society with its barriers and negative attitudes toward disability is the problem in need of change, rather than the individual with a disability.

 The IL movement has fostered a particular definition of independence: "Independence is the ability to control one's own life by making responsible choices from acceptable options."
-To ensure "acceptable options" and prevent inappropriate institutionalization, CILs offer a variety of services, called the four core services.
-These are: Advocacy, Independent Living, Information and Referral, and Peer Counseling.
+To ensure "acceptable options" and prevent inappropriate institutionalization, CILs offer a variety of services, called the five core services.
+These are: Advocacy, Independent Living, Information and Referral, Peer Counseling, and Transition.

 For additional information on the Independent Living Movement, you can visit the National Council on Independent Living website.